July 17-20, 1987: Challenger Point, Colorado, Plaque Placing

 Sunday morning (7/19) Joe and I awoke at 0445 and left camp ahead of the others at 0530 as an advance party, carrying the essentials needed to begin placing the plaque.
 It was just light enough to make our way around the south side of the lake, a half hour before sunrise.
 The south side was rockier, but more direct than fighting through the willows on the other side.
 In 20 minutes we were above the waterfall.
 We turned right to scramble up the steepening mountainside.

 South from Challenger Point to Great Sand Dunes and Blanca Peak group We climbed a grassy and rocky slope up to the left side of a major snow-filled gully.
 Here we met the first sunlight, which was much appreciated, and proceeded up steep, knobby conglomerate.
-We reached the ridge -- and the first sight of the splendorous view beyond to Great Sand Dunes and Blanca Peak group -- at 0755.
+We reached the ridge -- and the first sight of the splendorous view beyond to Great Sand Dunes NP and Blanca Peak group -- at 0755.
 A short ridge-walk to the left brought us to the summit at 0805.
 Gaining 2500' in 2:35 wasn't bad, with each of us carrying about ten extra pounds above and beyond the usual.

 For a short time we soaked up the panorama.
 Kit Carson dominated the skyline to the southeast, with Crestone Needle and Peak beyond it.
-To the right, the Sangre de Cristo Range curved around Great Sand Dunes NM to the Fourteeners near Blanca Peak.
+To the right, the Sangre de Cristo Range curved around Great Sand Dunes NP to the Fourteeners near Blanca Peak.
 The open expanse of the San Luis Valley was bordered in the distance by the San Juans to the west.
 Mount Adams was a rugged pinnacle to the north.

 We found and signed the summit register, which was placed in 1985.
 Dennis Williams was the last person to sign in during 1986, and only about 10 people had done so in 1987.
 The peak was seldom visited in the past, but will become more famous now that it's named.
 [By 2017 it was considered a separate Fourteener!
 And later, not again, because of insufficient saddle drop after precise laser measurements.]